 Blacklisting wildcard domains, e.g. any url and associated subdomains.

-This is for single domains only.
+This is for single domains only (note: syntax was changed in 4.0 from -wild).

-pihole -wild reallyirritatingmarketing.com badpeople.org
+pihole --wild reallyirritatingmarketing.com badpeople.org

 Querying the ad lists domains.
 You can also pass -exact to match more precisely.